 -

-Transport: The mesothelial cells allow the transport of fluids and electrolytes across the serous membrane, helping to regulate the composition of the serous fluid and maintain fluid balance within the cavity.
+Transport: The mesothelial cells support the transport of fluids and electrolytes across the serous membrane, helping to regulate the composition of the serous fluid and maintain fluid balance within the cavity.

 Types of Serous Membranes